QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 root:x:0:0:root:/root:/bin/bash
 ```

-In such file, values are separated with `:`.
+In this file, values are separated with `:`.
 For cut, if you consider `:` as a separator, it looks like this `f1:f2:f3:f4:f5:f6:f7`.
 These values "f" are called fields, and you can extract them.

 ```bash
 $ cat /etc/passwd | cut -d: -f1